You are using an outdated browser.

 Here’s a glimpse of that coming debate.

 ICE’s origin story begins with 9/11.
 In response to the attacks, Congress established the Department of Homeland Security in 2003 by restructuring almost two dozen agencies from across the federal government.
-Two DHS agencies emerged from the dissolution of the Immigration and Naturalization Service: Customs and Border Protection, which focused on border enforcement of immigration and customs laws, and ICE, which enforced them everywhere else.
-(The remainder of INS became U.S. Citizenship and Immigration Services and stayed within the Justice Department.)
+Three DHS agencies emerged from the dissolution of the Immigration and Naturalization Service: Citizenship and Immigration Services, which handles naturalization and other lawful immigration; Customs and Border Protection, which focuses on border enforcement of immigration and customs laws; and ICE, which enforces them everywhere else.*

 Calls to rethink ICE’s existence first began percolating on social media last year as Trump’s hardline immigration policies, notably a sharp increase in deportations from the interior U.S., began to take shape.
 By this spring, immigration-rights activists began to lay out the full case against the agency’s existence.
 “The call to abolish ICE is, above all, a demand for the Democratic Party to begin seriously resisting an unbridled white-supremacist surveillance state that it had a hand in creating,” McElwee explained in The Nation in April.
 He called on progressives to “demand that deportation be taken not as the norm but rather as a disturbing indicator of authoritarianism.”